Moon of the Crusted Snow

 Moon of the Crusted Snow asks how do we live in a good way during the collapse of the infrastructure that supports modern life?
 For Evan Whitesky, the answer lies in rekindling Ojibwe, the old ways, language and culture.
 For other characters, when the food runs out, all options are on the table, no matter how gruesome.
 As the tensions between those surviving the end of modern civilization build to a harrowing conclusion, Rice deftly weaves tender family moments with his brutal survival scenes in the unforgiving northern Ontario winter.
 Chilling in the best way possible.”— EDEN ROBINSON, award-winning author of Monkey Beach and Son of a Trickster

-Moon of the Crusted Snow and Moon of the Turning Leaves are #5 and #8 on the CBC February 13 bestseller list for fiction
+Six years after publication, Moon of the Crusted Snow is #1 on the CBC October 26 bestseller list for fiction

 PRAISE FOR MOON OF THE CRUSTED SNOW